EcoPasteHub/EcoPaste/README.md

 ## Community

-We recommend using [issue](https://github.com/ayangweb/EcoPaste/issues) for the most direct and effective feedback.
+We recommend using [issue](https://github.com/ayangweb/EcoPaste/issues) to provide the most direct and effective feedback.
+Of course, the following options for feedback are also available:

 - WeChat